Original: August 2018

 USADA collected DBS samples for several years to support its testing, investigations, and scientific efforts.
 As of September 1, 2021, WADA officially approved the use of DBS samples to identify the use of prohibited substances and it is now a routine collection and analysis method.

 USADA has recently collaborated on the development of a DBS security kit optimized for anti-doping collections and transport to the anti-doping laboratories.
-This latest advancement will assist in the implementation of DBS collections into routine testing in the U.S. and globally.
+This latest advancement has greatly assisted the implementation of DBS collections into routine testing in the U.S. and globally.

 10. What other research is on-going to improve blood collections and detection of doping?